-Residential, commercial and industrial areas are inherently part of the urban water management and supplied with the municipal water systems.
-The public water system is commonly sourced from depleting freshwater sources.
-Decentralised systems would help to reduce the dependence on the centralised water supply.
-Residential areas could benefit from both rainwater harvesting and greywater recycling.
-It will be advantageous to mix the two water sources because sometimes the amount of rainwater is insufficient to provide supply for non-potable reuse and greywater is consistently available.
+FIGURE 5 A simplified diagram of urban water cycle, where rainwater harvesting and greywater recycling can be adopted in addition to conventional centralized water supply in urban water management because sometimes the amount of rainwater is insufficient to provide supply for non-potable reuse and greywater is consistently available.
 The treatment of rainwater together with greywater will lower the concentration of materials that needs to be removed.
 But the inconsistent supply of rain may imply that the system has to be robust enough to deal with occasional changes in feed characteristics.
-Reclaimed water in these localities has low to medium water supply expansion potential and thus more commonly utilised for on-site toilet flushing and garden irrigation.
+Reclaimed water in these localities has low to medium water supply expansion potential and thus more commonly utilized for on-site toilet flushing and garden irrigation.
 Nature-based and physical filtration technological tools are more suitable to produce water for reuse.
-Capitalising on water-saving strategies which are focused on nature-based filtration can therefore serve as a ubiquitous and accessible method for many socio-economically disadvantaged communities to expand their water supply.
+Capitalizing on water-saving strategies which are focused on nature-based filtration can therefore serve as a ubiquitous and accessible method for many socio-economically disadvantaged communities to expand their water supply.
 Constructed wetlands and bioswales are also gaining popularity in the latest townships.
-Green walls and roofs also can be retrofitted into larger buildings, i.e.: condominium and commercial buildings.
+Green walls and roofs also can be retrofitted into larger buildings, that is, condominium and commercial buildings.
 Besides helping to save water, these green technologies add aesthetic value.
-When coupled with water-saving fixtures and appliances, and efficient irrigation technologies and practises, these filtration technologies can increase clean water accessibility significantly with high community acceptance in these areas.
+When coupled with water-saving fixtures and appliances, and efficient irrigation technologies and practices, these filtration technologies can increase clean water accessibility significantly with high community acceptance in these areas.

-5.2.2 Urban farming
+5.2.2 | Urban farming

 The United Nations World Water Development Report (2021) stated one of the water management strategies for food production is obtaining water for irrigated agriculture, mainly from nature-based and non-conventional sources (UNESCO, 2021).
-In communities where reclaimed greywater is still not accepted for domestic use, the recycled water can be channelled to the nearest urban farms.
-Urban farming is gaining popularity in countries like India, Ghana, Kenya and Vietnam, to name a few.
-For many developing countries, agriculture contributes a smaller share of income compared to industrial sectors, it however, consumes largest volumes of water, contributing to 70% of freshwater withdrawal globally (Ritchie & Roser, 2017).
+In communities where reclaimed greywater is still not accepted for domestic use, the recycled water can be channeled to the nearest urban farms.
+Urban farming is gaining popularity in countries like India, Ghana, Kenya, and Vietnam, to name a few.
+For many developing countries, agriculture contributes a smaller share of income compared with industrial sectors, it however, consumes largest volumes of water, contributing to 70% of freshwater withdrawal globally (Ritchie & Roser, 2017).
 Indonesia is the largest agricultural water consumer in Southeast Asia, at nearly 92.76 billion m3, followed by Vietnam and Philippines (Ritchie & Roser, 2017).
-Urban and peri-urban farms produce 80% and 40% of the total of fresh vegetables and eggs respectively in Hanoi, Vietnam (Corbould, 2013).
+Urban and peri-urban farms produce 80% and 40% of the total of fresh vegetables and eggs, respectively, in Hanoi, Vietnam (Corbould, 2013).
 In Ghana's capital, almost 90% of consumed vegetables are produced within the city (Corbould, 2013).
 Improvement in crop productivity with a lower percentage of freshwater use should be the way forward and reclaimed water could be a sustainable solution.
 Recycled water used for vegetative farming has to meet certain quality standards, thus additional technological tools such as chemical filtration and bio filtration are needed.
 In general, reclaimed greywater for agricultural use has high water supply expansion potential and rainfed irrigation is also feasible in-house for areas with sufficient rainfall.

-5.2.3 Informal settlements
+5.2.3 | Informal settlements